Skip to main content

 Interactive Experiences

-It's Alive Halloween-Themed Escape Room
+It’s Alive - Amazing Escape Room

-This escape room transports you inside Frankenstein, Mary Shelley’s classic gothic novel.
 You and your friends become Dr. Frankenstein’s assistants for the day, helping the mad scientist bring his creation to life by solving a series of riddles and puzzles.
-You have to work fast because time is running out — and the angry mob is on its way.
+If you fail the mission?
+Well, you don’t want to know what will happen.

 Where: Escape Trappe, 130 W. Main Street, Trappe, PA